×

 Church | VIEW ALL

-NORWAY — Grace Methodist Church, Norway, will offer a free community meal from 5 to 5:30 p.m.
+NORWAY — Grace Methodist Church of Norway will offer a free community meal from 5 to 5:30 p.m.
 Sunday.
-The menu will be spaghetti and meatballs, salad, garlic bread and dessert.
-There is no cost for the dinner.
-The free meals will be available for takeout in the church parking ...
+The menu will be chicken, spaghetti, vegetable, garlic bread and dessert.
+While the dinner is free, a donation basket will be available for those who wish to contribute.
+Meals will be ...

 Book Reviews | VIEW ALL